giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 Found 1 error.
 ```

-Yup, we found the error using TypeScript.
+Yup, we found the error using TypeScript, and it failed the build.
 We've just completed step 1 of our JSDoc typing journey.

 A few comments on the options we gave to TypeScript: